Numbers in Sentences¶

 Ordinals [e.g. 4th, 6th]

-PerfectIt has been designed to focus on instances where numerals in sentences are most likely to be errors.
-As a result, PerfectIt usually will not find an error if the usage is in any of the above categories.
+PerfectIt has been designed to focus on instances where numerals in sentences are most likely to be issues.
+As a result, PerfectIt usually will not find an issue if the usage is in any of the above categories.

 Customizing the Check ¶